ArneDeutsch/operaton-examples/README.md

 A basic GitHub Actions workflow is included at `.github/workflows/ci.yml`.
 It builds every example module on pushes and pull requests.
 By default only the MySQL based examples run.
 Set the `ENABLED_DBS` environment variable to a space separated list of databases to test (e.g. `mysql postgres`).
+For example, `ENABLED_DBS=mysql` runs only the MySQL modules.
 When the variable is unset the workflow falls back to all databases.
 Ensure that the repository has GitHub Actions enabled.